 Are you suffering from perioral dermatitis?
 It really is an awful condition to live with and it can be difficult to diagnose.
-To make it worse, applying the wrong creams or medications can really exacerbate the symptoms.
+To make it worse, applying the wrong creams or medications can really exacerbate the symptoms so it's important to use the right skin care for perioral dermatitis.

 ‘I’m pretty sure my perioral dermatitis was triggered by an unrelated skin irritation.
 I was given a topical steroid medication and within a short period the whole bottom of my face was covered in it.
 Because I had no idea what to do and what it was, it got worse and worse.